milesroberts-123/slim-sweep-cnn/README.md

 - [x] decrease burn-in based on selfing rate

+- [x] add parameter to adjust when sweep is introduced relative to burn-in start

+- [x] add parameter Q for scaling demographic factors

+- [ ] calculate fixation time error from scaled and non-scaled simulations, 100 replicates

 - [ ] modify simulation to continue until the present day, restart if sweep is not fixed by present day (add parameter G for Generations post-burn in to run simulation)

 - [ ] add R script to do stratified sampling of simulations